ImageMagick/Usage-Markdown/windows/index.md

 ~~~

 I have written a basic Linux shell to DOS batch file converter by the use of SED (**S**treaming **ED**itor).
-SED is a common UNIX / Linux text file manipulation program which is also available for Windows at <http://sed.sourceforge.net/>.
+SED is a common Unix/Linux text file manipulation program which is also available for Windows at <http://sed.sourceforge.net/>.
 Like IM is a command-driven image manipulator, SED is a command-driven editor.

 The SED script `cim.txt` that performs the needed manipulations looks like this (when stripped of any comments):